-IAA, Inc. (“IAA”, “we”, or “the company”), an entity listed on the New York Stock Exchange as IAA, is the ultimate parent of the UK companies that form the (“IAA UK Group”) which include the following legal entities: IAA International Holdings Limited (“IAA IHL”); IAA UK Holdings Limited; IAA Vehicle Services Limited; 1st Interactive Design Limited; Gilbert Mitchell Holdings Limited; and Gilbert Mitchell Limited.
+IAA, Inc. (“IAA”, “we”, or “the company”), an entity listed on the New York Stock Exchange as IAA, is the ultimate parent of the UK companies that form the (“IAA UK Group”) which include the following legal entities: IAA International Holdings Limited (“IAA IHL”); IAA UK Holdings Limited; Synetiq Holdings Limited; 1st Interactive Design Limited; IAA Vehicle Services Limited; Gilbert Mitchell Holdings Limited; Gilbert Mitchell Limited; Synetiq Limited; Motorman Limited; D.H.
+Systems Consultancy Limited; Synetiq Nominees Limited; Newhog Holdings Limited; Motorhog Limited; Doncaster Motor Spares Limited; FAB Recycling Limited; Motor Bundle Limited; Car Transplants (Holdings) Limited; Car Transplants (Hurleston) Limited; Car Transplants Recycling Limited; Car Transplants Limited and Repossessions-UK Limited.
 IAA is headquartered in Westchester, Illinois, U.S.A.

 IAA is a leading global marketplace connecting vehicle buyers and sellers.
 Leveraging leading-edge technology and focusing on innovation, IAA’s unique multichannel platform processes more than 2 million vehicles annually.
 IAA provides a broad range of services to insurers, fleet and rental companies, rebuilders, charity organizations and financing companies that reduce the cycle time of selling a vehicle with a focus on delivering the highest economic returns.
 Buyers have access to the industry’s most-innovative vehicle evaluation and bidding tools, enhancing the overall purchasing experience.